ManicodeSecurity/Defending-DevOps/Admission-Control/README.md

 An Ingress object in Kubernetes may expose unnecessary external IP addresses to the internet.
 This can lead to unexpected compromise.

-First, inspect the `ValidatingWebhookConfiguration` located at `deny-ingress/webhook-configuration.yaml`.
+First, inspect the `ValidatingWebhookConfiguration` located at `deny-ingress/webhook-config.yaml`.
 You will see that we are using an open API endpoint hosted on Cloud Run to inspect the request.

 Create the `ValidatingWebhookConfiguration` object:
 ```
-#in the deny-ingress directory
+# in the deny-ingress directory
 kubectl create -f webhook-config.yaml
 ```